orkes-io/orkes-conductor-client/README.md

 This repository provides a Java client for the Orkes Conductor Server.

+## Deprecation Notice

+This Client (v2) is being deprecated and will be removed.

+It will be replaced by [Client v4](https://github.com/conductor-oss/conductor/tree/main/conductor-clients/java/conductor-java-sdk), which offers improved features, better performance, and other enhancements.

+We strongly encourage all users to migrate to Client v4.

 ## ⭐ Conductor OSS

 Show support for the Conductor OSS.
 Please help spread the awareness by starring Conductor repo.